Tarik Cohen: Pre-draft

+Chicago Bears

-2017
+2017 season

-Cohen was drafted by the Chicago Bears in the fourth round, 119th overall, of the 2017 NFL Draft.
-He was the tenth running back to be selected in the 2017 NFL Draft.
-In addition, he was the first player from North Carolina A&T to be selected since offensive lineman Junius Coston was selected in the fifth round of the 2005 NFL Draft by the Green Bay Packers.
+Cohen was selected by the Bears in the fourth round, 119th overall, of the 2017 NFL Draft.
+He was the tenth running back to be selected in the 2017.
+In addition, he was the first player from North Carolina A&T to be selected since offensive lineman Junius Coston was selected in the fifth round in 2005 by the Packers.
 He was one of three non-FBS players taken by the Bears in the draft, the first time since 2002 that the team took three non-FBS players in a single draft.